WallStreetMojo

 Net Investment Explained

 Net investment requirement varies from business to business.
 For example, a service-based business, which generates all of its business from its workforce, may not require much investment to grow because its major cost will be salaries, which are Opex.
-On the other hand, a business that generates considerable business from manufacturing or using an intellectual property may have to keep investing in assets for sustainable growth.
+On the other hand, a business that generates considerable business from manufacturing or using intellectual property may have to keep investing in assets for sustainable growth.

-Net Investment Formula
+Formula

-Net investment formula is represented as below:
+The net investment formula is represented as below:

 Net Investment = Capital Expenditure – Non-Cash Depreciation & Amortisation